alphagov/government-service-design-manual/service-manual/making-software/deployment.md

 ### Making writes asynchronous ###

-Another method of avoiding failures during deployments is to eschew synchronous write operations and instead post any write operations to a message queue.
-That way, when the backend system which consumes from the queue is disabled during a deployment, the frontend does not start seeing errors; rather, it just sees an increase in the time taken to see a write reflected in further read operations.
+Another method of avoiding failures during deployments is to make write operations asynchronous by posting them to a message queue.
+That way, when the backend system which consumes from the queue is disabled during a deployment, the frontend does not start seeing errors;
+rather, it just sees an increase in the time taken to see a write reflected in further read operations.

 ## Smoke tests ##